optimald/pentara-app/docs/ROADMAP.md

 - **User Manual**: What type of advice resonates most? (e.g., inspirational, tactical) Who inspires your decisions? (e.g., specific thought leaders)
 - **Preferences**: How do you prefer to receive guidance? (e.g., direct, reflective, data-driven)

+#### Warrior Name Ritual (5-10 Minutes)
+**Purpose**: To amplify the ritualistic aura and cement the user's identity within their council through a sacred naming ceremony.

+**Process**:
+1. **Introspective Segment**: Facilitator asks probing questions like "What battles have you fought to reach this moment?" or "What victory do you seek next?"
+2. **AI Name Generation**: AI processes user data to propose warrior names (e.g., "Iron Vanguard" for resilience, "Shadow Blade" for strategic cunning)
+3. **Sacred Unveiling**: Facilitator narrates as a fortune-teller's reading: "The council whispers your name... shall it be this, or do we forge another?"
+4. **Co-Selection**: Guide user through options, encouraging reflection before finalizing the warrior name
+5. **Identity Anchoring**: Name becomes the anchor for session decrees and ongoing council interactions

+**Examples**:
+- "Stormbreaker" for bold disruption goals
+- "Silent Sentinel" for steady defense strategies
+- "Iron Vanguard" for resilience and protection
+- "Shadow Blade" for strategic cunning and stealth

 #### AI Processing Logic
 1. **Input Analysis**: Parse responses using LLM (e.g., Grok) to extract key themes and map to archetype traits
 2. **Initial Council Formation**: Assign five archetypes based on SWOT and user manual
 3. **Swap Mechanic**: If archetype traits mismatch user needs, simulate council discussion and propose replacements
+4. **Warrior Name Generation**: AI generates culturally-rooted warrior names based on user's battles, victories, and goals

 #### Sample Output (First Decree)
-**User Input**: Strengths (sales), Weaknesses (organization), Opportunities (new market), Threats (competitors), User Manual (prefers direct, Horowitz-style advice).
+**User Input**: Strengths (sales), Weaknesses (organization), Opportunities (new market), Threats (competitors), User Manual (prefers direct, Horowitz-style advice), Warrior Name ("Stormbreaker").

 **Council**: Sage, Warrior, Strategist, Visionary, Executor (swapped for Healer).

-**Decree**: "Leverage your sales strength to enter the new market swiftly (Visionary), but implement a CRM system to address organization gaps (Strategist).
+**Decree**: "Stormbreaker, your council decrees: Leverage your sales strength to enter the new market swiftly (Visionary), but implement a CRM system to address organization gaps (Strategist).
 Monitor competitors closely (Warrior) and seek mentorship to refine your approach (Sage).
 Prioritize actionable steps over emotional reflection (Executor)."

 ---